-- 1. In the read-aloud, you heard Rattenborough describing a giraffe and saying, "I love his stately long neck . . ." - 2.
-When something is stately, it is grand or impressive in size or manner. - 3.
-The stately marching band at my brother's high school football game made the game feel very important. - 4.
-Have you ever witnessed anything that was stately?
+- In the Read-Aloud, you heard Rattenborough describing a giraffe and saying, "I love his stately long neck . . ." - When something is stately, it is grand or impressive in size or manner. - The stately marching band at my brother's high school football game made the game feel very important. - Have you ever witnessed anything that was stately?
 What was it and where were you?
 Be sure to use the word stately when you tell about it.
-Ask two or three students to answer the question.
-If necessary, guide and/or rephrase the students' responses to be complete sentences: "When my mom dressed up to go out to a fancy dinner, her stately appearance ." - 5.
-What's the word we've been talking about?
-What part of speech is the word stately? - 6.
-Use a Complete Sentences activity for follow-up.
-Ask students, "What does stately mean?" - 7.
-Now have a few volunteers form complete sentences that include the word stately, along with identifying an animal in one of the five vertebrate groups that they think is stately ("I think a peacock is stately because .").
+Ask two or three students.
+If necessary, guide and/or rephrase the students' responses to be complete sentences: "When my mom dressed up to go out to a fancy dinner, her stately appearance \\\\\." - What's the word we've been talking about?
+What part of speech is the word stately? - " stately; adjective

+- Use a Complete Sentences activity for follow-up.
+Ask students, "What does stately mean?" - Now have a few volunteers form complete sentences that include the word stately, along with identifying an animal in one of the five vertebrate groups that they think is stately. ("I think a peacock is stately because \\\\\.")
 As time allows, you may wish to allow students to create a list of synonyms for stately and/or draw a picture of a stately animal and share it with the class.